 The Company is committed to preventing and combating all forms of corruption through direct and indirect means and to ensuring that any business activities with possible corruption risks are considered prudently.
-To this end, the Company established an "Anti-Corruption" policy in writing as approved by the resolution of the Board of Directors' Meeting No. 6/2017 held on 19 December 2017.
+To this end, the Company established an "Anti-Corruption" policy in writing as approved by the resolution of the Board of Directors' Meeting.
 According to the policy, all directors, executives, and employees are prohibited from committing or accepting all forms of corruption through direct or indirect means.
 The policy extends to the business operations of the Company's subsidiary which shall strictly comply with the policy.
-The compliance with this corruption policy, implementation guidelines, and operating requirements shall be regularly reviewed to ensure alignment with Thailand's changing business and regulatory circumstances towards anticorruption.
+The compliance with this corruption policy, implementation guidelines, and operating requirements shall be regularly reviewed to ensure alignment with Thailand's changing business and regulatory circumstances towards anti-corruption.